 The Starr Center for the Study of the American Experience is a base camp for exploring one of America’s richest and most fascinating regions.
 Our programs bridge the gap between the academic realm and the world at large, supporting some of the most gifted and innovative writers and thinkers at work today.
 From our home in the circa-1746 waterfront Custom House, the Starr Center also serves as a portal onto a world of opportunities for Washington College students.

-The Center is interdisciplinary, encouraging the study of traditional history alongside new approaches, and seeking to bridge the divide between the academic world and the public at large.
-It does this especially by supporting and fostering the art of written history, through the George Washington Book Prize, resident fellowships, and other programs.
+The Center is committed to supporting and fostering the art of written history, through the George Washington Book Prize, resident fellowships, and other programs.
 The Center’s staff and visiting fellows frequently publish books and articles on American history in many major publications, from The New York Times and The Washington Post to National Geographic and Smithsonian.

-From its inception in 2000 until 2006, the C.V.
-Starr Center was headed by Ted Widmer, a presidential historian and former speechwriter for the Clinton Administration’s National Security Council, who is now Director and Librarian of the John Carter Brown Library at Brown University.
+From its inception in 2000 until 2006, the Starr Center was headed by Ted Widmer, a presidential historian and former speechwriter for the Clinton Administration’s National Security Council.
 In July 2006, Adam Goodheart was appointed the Starr Center’s second Director.

 The Starr Center has been established and sustained with the generous support of the Starr Foundation, the Hodson Trust, and the National Endowment for the Humanities, with project grants from the U.S. Department of State and the U.S. Department of Education, and with the contributions of many individual donors and friends.